Written by Evi Idoghor, Creator of Letstalknationblog.com

 At first you taught it was cute that he did not want his entire business out on social media streets, however, as the relationship progressed, no friend or family on their side knew that you were together.

-That was a secret relationship, not a private one.
+Such signs left you depleted, wondering if the person you were with ever truly valued you.
+It depicted that you were in a secret relationship, and not a private one when they shielded your relationship from those that are of utmost importance to them.
 If you are secretly dating someone, or if someone wants to date you and not let people know, chances are you are in dangerous territory.
 The other party might have something or someone to hide.
-Most times that is how people get stuck in abusive situations.
+Most times that is how people get stuck in toxic relationships.

-Yes, you may discover a lot of things by just speaking with them, but you will find out a lot more when you come in contact with their friends and family.
-I read a book where the author was talking about her tumultuous relationship with her now ex-husband.
-She revealed that his mom, advised her not to marry him.
-Because the man was not ready to commit.
-You see why it is important to involve trusted people?
-They might just have your back.
+Yes, you may discover a lot of things by just speaking with them, however, you will find out a lot more when you come in contact with people in their close circle.
+I once read a book where the author shared her tumultuous relationship with her now ex-husband.
+She revealed that his mother advised her not to marry him because the man was not ready to commit at the time.

 Contribute to the conversation.
 Have you been in a situation where it was just two of you, with no one knowing about your relationship?
 Do you think there is a difference between secrecy and privacy when it comes to relationships?
 Leave your thoughts below.
 Remember to like, share, and subscribe never to miss an update.

 Don’t stop here; click this link to explore more on our Relationships page.